 The basic course of immunohematology is a continuation of the immunology/serology course with emphasis on the antigen and antibodies related to the red cells, white cells, and platelet.
 The various blood group systems are discussed including ABO and RH.
 Gene frequencies and antibody characteristics are discussed in detail as well as their association with problems that might arise in the blood bank.
 During the course, case studies will be presented to the student.

-Laboratory Management, Supervision, Safety and Problem Solving
+Laboratory Management, Safety and Clinical Research Design

 This course is designed as a practical experience for students.
 It includes lectures on education techniques, reading assignments from education texts, and a presentation of a lecture by the student.